livingstonlarus/livingstonlarus.github.io/otobotto/paper/09-future-work.md

 2. **Advanced Swarm Dynamics**: Developing more sophisticated inter-agent negotiation protocols and market-based mechanisms for resource allocation.
 This includes reputation systems for agents and evolutionary selection of effective prompt strategies.

 3. **Enterprise Scaling**: Building cluster-level orchestration for distributed agent swarms across cloud providers.
-This will incorporate our lessons from the Runic/Kubernetes experiments into a dedicated infrastructure management layer, enabling thousand-agent deployments with automatic resource scaling.
+This will incorporate our lessons from the Runic experiment (which included building a Kubernetes deployment client as one of the project tracks) into a dedicated infrastructure management layer, enabling thousand-agent deployments with automatic resource scaling.

 We are particularly excited about the recursive potential - as the system improves itself, it could generate new research insights that feed back into both its operational capabilities and our theoretical understanding of AI-driven development.